B2B messaging and positioning are the most under-rated tasks in marketing.

 Engage with your product team

-Draft the messaging using template and vet it with your product team
+Draft messaging using templates and vet it with your product team

 Test with your sales and customers